renproject/darknode-cli/docs/getting-started-on-aws.md

 # Getting Started on AWS

-Before installing and using the Darknode Deployer, make sure that you have created an AWS account.
+Before installing and using the Darknode CLI, make sure that you have created an AWS account.

 [Create an AWS account](https://aws.amazon.com)